Fine Selmer groups and ideal class groups: Main theorems

-If $A[p^\infty] \subseteq A(F_\infty)$ and if all primes of $\Sigma$ are finitely split in $F_\infty/K$ then $\rg_{\Z_p[[H]]}(Y(K_\infty))$ is also finite and
+If $A[p^\infty] \subseteq A(F_\infty)$ and if all primes of $\Sigma$ are finitely split in $F_\infty/K$, then $\rg_{\Z_p\llbracket H\rrbracket }(Y(K_\infty))$ is also finite and

+\end{thm} Note that the fields $F_n$ are infinite extensions of $K$, since they contain the field $F_\infty$.
+By the hypotheses, $A[p^\infty] \subseteq F_n$ for each $n \in \N$.
+Furthermore, we cannot take a larger set $\Sigma$ because of the decomposition hypothesis.

-\end{thm} \begin{proof} The following auxiliary result of Harris will play an important role in the proof. \begin{prop}[Harris] Let $G$ be an $l$-dimensional uniform $p$-group, and let $M$ be a finitely generated $\Z_p[[G]]$-module.
+Generalising from the case of elliptic curves, it seems reasonable to expect that these conditions can be satisfied only by abelian varieties with complex multiplication (see also \cite[Lemma~2.8]{coates-fragments}). \begin{proof} The following auxiliary result of Harris will play an important role in the proof. \begin{prop}[Harris] Let $G$ be an $l$-dimensional uniform $p$-group, and let $M$ be a finitely generated $\Z_p\llbracket G\rrbracket $-module.
 Then